 My point is Thai restaurant in the Duke City tend to have rather boring and straight-forward names: Thai Curry, Thai Heritage, Thai, Orchid Thai, Pad Thai, Thai Kitchen, Thai Tip.
 Zzz!
 The most cleverly named Thai restaurant in town is probably “Hot Pink Thai” and even that’s pretty parochial.
 Give me a “Thai Me Up,” “Been There, Thai’d That” or “Tongue Thai’d” anytime.
 My friend Schuyler is no doubt paraphrasing a Winston cigarette commercial of the 1970s, “what do you want good punnery or good taste?”
 My retort is why can’t we have both?

 There aren’t many Thai restaurants in Albuquerque’s burgeoning west side.
 Thai Boran is within a mile or so of Thai Cuisine, a long-time favorite.
-Boring names not withstanding, both are among the city’s very best restaurants for Thai cuisine.
+Boring names not withstanding, both are good options for Thai cuisine.

 3236 La Orilla Road, N.W., Suite B